 Email a copy of the completed form to firstname.lastname@example.org together with your course timetable as a link or attached document.
 If you submit the form during the first days of a month, we can issue your payment at the end of the same month.
 It is also possible to report several months at the same time.

 SLU has an agreement with Nordea who pay out the salaries.
 The salary will be paid to a private Nordea bank account.
-If you would like your salary to be paid into another account that is not a Nordea account, you must complete transfer order and hand it in or post it to Nordea.
-If you have previously submitted such an order to Nordea, you do not need to do this again.
-Without a transfer order, you will receive a payment slip that you can redeem for a fee.
+If you would like your salary to be paid into another account that is not a Nordea account, you must register your bank account to the Nordea account register.
+(You then have to specify SLU:s employer’s registration number with Nordea, which is 506650).
+If you do not register your account, you will instead receive a payment card to redeem on a bank for a fee.